 Once your case is sent to the enforcement agents you will have to pay an initial fee of £75 per liability order.
 A further charge of at least £235 will be charged to you if the agent has to visit.

 In most cases we will not become involved in payment negotiations and you must contact the enforcement agents directly.
 At this stage, you have no right to insist on a payment arrangement but an enforcement agency may agree to one in exceptional circumstances.

 Enforcement agencies used by Leeds City Council

-We currently use four enforcement agencies to collect council tax debts:
+We currently use five enforcement agencies to collect council tax debts:

 The agents they employ hold a court certificate and are trained to behave in a professional manner.
 They must always carry their identity card when working.

 If you need to make us aware that you are a vulnerable adult, or are concerned that an enforcement agent is not acting professionally, you can ring us on 0113 376 0362 (Monday to Thursday, 9am to 5pm and Friday 9am to 4:30pm) and we will discuss the matter with you.